Project Types

 Fragment Page and Fragment Portion

-Fragment projects, both fragment pages and fragment portions (aka segments), are pages or segments respectively that can be inserted into other projects.
-The use of this is to save time having to make the same form pages or segments multiple times, instead only designing them once, additionally any changes that need to be made only need to be made once to the respective fragment project.
+Fragment projects, both fragment pages and fragment portions (aka segments), are for making reusable content, pages and segments , that can be inserted into multiple projects.
+The use of this is to save time having to make the same form pages or segments multiple times, instead only designing them once, additionally any changes that need to be made only need to be made to the respective fragment project, instead of all the projects that contain the fragment.

 Do not use fragments just to break a project into parts

-referencing back to a fragment that references the current fragment will likely cause a server.
+referencing back to a fragment that references the current fragment will likely cause a server crash.

 Only use a fragment where the section is going to be reused either in the same project or between different projects.